Ra's al Ghul: Family

 The following are members of Ra's al Ghul's family:

 Sensei

-Created by Neal Adams in 1968, the Sensei was originally introduced as high-ranking member of the League of Assassins.
+Created by Neal Adams in 1968, the Sensei was originally introduced as a high-ranking member of the League of Assassins.
 He was portrayed as an aged but highly skilled martial artist.
-During the Resurrection of Ra's al Ghul storyline, he was revealed to be Ra's al Ghul's centuries-old father.
-He dies during the same storyline.
+During The Resurrection of Ra's al Ghul, he is revealed to be Ra's al Ghul's centuries-old father and subsequently killed.

 Mother Soul

-Created by Joshua Williamson and Gleb Melnikov in 2021, Mother Soul is the mysterious head of the League of Lazarus.
+Created by Joshua Williamson and Gleb Melnikov in 2021, Mother Soul is the mysterious head of the "League of Lazarus".
 In Robin (vol. 3) #7, she is revealed to be Ruh al Ghul (Soul of the Demon), Ra's al Ghul's mother.